Create beautiful, more sustainable communities with this undergraduate planning and design program - 2022/2023

 You'll also work on case studies and community-based projects with sustainability in mind.
-Through this bachelor of environmental engineering program, you will participate in three co-operative work placements, putting your skills to the test with real projects.
-In the final year of the program, you'll solve a real, site-specific environmental design problem to showcase all of your newly developed skills.
+Through this bachelor of environmental design program, you will participate in three co-operative work placements, putting your skills to the test with real projects.
+In the final year of the program, you’ll solve a real, site-specific environmental design problem to showcase all of your newly developed skills.

 Once graduated, you’ll be able to enter the private sector with planning and GIS consultants, landscape architects and developers, or in the public sector with municipalities, conservation authorities and provincial ministries.
 The degree also prepares you for continued study at the graduate level.

 This environmental planning degree will prepare you to leave a mark on the world around you.